Anou's blog

 for they add another life;

-they build a heaven before us whereof we had not dreamed,
+heaven before us whereof we had not dreamed,

-and thereby supply to us new powers
+and thereby supply to us new p

 out of the recesses of the spirit . . .